LingoToday/LingoToday/replit.md

 All dependencies are installed via npm and tracked in package.json.
 No additional system packages required beyond Node.js 20.

 ## Recent Changes

+### October 23, 2025
+- **Fixed Modal/Sheet Stacking Issues**
+  - Created global `SheetManagerProvider` context to enforce single-sheet policy
+  - Only one sheet can be open at a time; opening a new sheet automatically closes the previous one
+  - Removed modal presentation from Lesson and Checkpoint screens
+  - Lessons now use push navigation instead of modal presentation
+  - Dashboard↔Lesson navigation uses standard stack push with back button support
+  - Notification handlers now dismiss all sheets before navigating to lessons
+  - Added Platform.OS checks to prevent web-incompatible notification APIs from running

 ### October 22, 2025
 - Imported project from GitHub